OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/balance.md

 ---
 title: balance
-description: The 'balance' documentation page provides comprehensive instructions for printing a balance sheet statement over time.
+description: "The 'balance' documentation page provides comprehensive instructions" for printing a balance sheet statement over time.
 The page explains expected fields, usage, parameters, and provides examples.
 It is a helpful resource for anyone looking to understand how to use the 'balance' function effectively.